 - The topogranulator: This is a batch-style ribbon blender with the ability to either compress or mechanically fluidize the granulation.

-- The turbulizer: This is a continuous paddle granulator whose unit provides adjustable mixing, shear and impact action based on the revolution per minutes of the shaft and the angle of the impact blade.
+- The turbulizer: This is a continuous paddle granulator whose unit provides adjustable mixing, shear, and impact action based on the revolution per minute of the shaft and the angle of the impact blade.

 ii.
 Planetary Mixer